webpack/webpack.js.org/src/content/configuration/module.md

 Inline loaders and `!` prefixes should not be used as they are non-standard.
 They may be use by loader generated code.

-T> The `pitch` method on loaders is called in the order `post, inline, normal, pre` before loaders are executed in the order `pre, normal, inline, post`.
-See [this section](/api/loaders/#pitching-loader) for details.

 ## `Rule.exclude`